awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.CapturePlans.md

 1. Turn on automatic plan capture by setting `apg_plan_mgmt.capture_plan_baselines` to `automatic` in the DB instance\-level parameter group\.
 For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

-1. Restart your DB instance\.
+1. Reboot your DB instance\.

 1. As the application runs, the optimizer captures plans for each SQL statement that runs at least twice\.